pawurb/.dotfiles/README.md

 My development environment customized settings.
 Couple of aliases and scripts that only I find useful.

 Features:
-* bash functions and aliases
+* shell functions and aliases
 * ruby and rails console customization, useful methods, and aliases
 * git autocompletion and prompt customization
 * vim and sublime text settings